pgmmpk/ponomar.js/README.md

 ## Building

-If you checket out withor `--recursive` flag, you need to fetch ponomar data sub-module with:
+If you checked out this repository without the `--recursive` flag, you need to fetch ponomar data sub-module with:
 ```
 git submodule update --init --recursive
 ```